vitiral/artifact/docs/CheatSheet.md

 The format looks like:
 ```
 [REQ-name]
-partof = REQ-other
+partof = 'REQ-other'
 text = '''
-This is the description of the requirement
+This is the description of the requirement.

+You can do soft-links to other artifacts:
+- [[REQ-something]]: The web-ui will have a link to REQ-something
+  and `art check` will make sure it exists.
 '''
 done = '''
 If given, this will FORCE the artifact to be done.